 The unification problem is very easy to state.
-Given two expressions M and N, a unifier of M and N is a substitution ρ (an environment binding variables to expressions exactly as in the n-ary generalization of β -reduction) such that $\rho M = \rho N$.
-M, N, and ρ are restricted to expressions constructed from a given finite set of function symbols of specified arity.
+Given two expressions M and N, a unifier of M and N is a substitution $\rho$ (an environment binding variables to expressions exactly as in the n-ary generalization of $\beta$ -reduction) such that $\rho M = \rho N$ .
+M, N, and $\rho$ are restricted to expressions constructed from a given finite set of function symbols of specified arity.
 Note that unification is essence solves the symbolic equation M = N ignoring the semantics of the constant symbols appearing in M and N.

 Unification is much cleaner (and in my view more elegant) when the expression language is first-order, implying that function symbols must be constants.
 This restricted version of unification is the standard case in mathematical logic and the only one that we will consider.
 When the expressions are first-order, there is always most general unifier if any unifier exists.
-A unifier ρ is most general if any other unifier is a substitution instance of ρ .
+A unifier $\rho$ is most general if any other unifier is a substitution instance of $\rho$ .

 It is straightforward to devise a recursive matching algorithm that is exponential.
 The computationally complex case arises when unifying two applications of an n-ary function symbol f.
 (Applications of two different function symbols are not unifiable!)
 The substitutions derived by matching preceding arguments must be applied to subsequent arguments.
 It is easy to write such code in a functional language like Scheme but it is very slow.
 Linear algorithms exist although the most practical algorithms are slightly worse than linear (like Union-Find with path compression).
-See the reference on unification (an article from Computing Surveys) for more details.
+See the references on unification (overviews in Wikipedia and Computing Surveys) for more (and in some cases excessive) details.